iandouglas/w98podfetch-perl/README.md

 top of this README file and I'll be sure to include a note in future releases.

-#]]]
-#[[[ INSTALLATION:
+## INSTALLATION:
 You can save this script wherever you have permission to write files.
 If you're working in a Linux/Unix environment, you will need to make the script executable using the 'chmod' utility, usually something like this will do:

-	chmod +x w98podfetch.pl
+`chmod +x w98podfetch.pl`
 or
-	chmor 775 w98podfetch.pl
+`chmod 775 w98podfetch.pl`

 The beauty of being written as a command-line tool is that the script could be run by 'cron' (a background task scheduler on Linux/Unix) or run manually.

 The software will search for a configuration file and fail if it doesn't find anything.
 Currently, it looks for files in this order:

-~/.w98podfetch/config.xml
+`~/.w98podfetch/config.xml`

 This would be a directory named '.w98podfetch' (notice the dot at the beginning) in your home folder, and the config.xml file copied inside there.
 This will allow each user on the system to use a personalized confguration file.

-/etc/w98podfetch.xml
+`/etc/w98podfetch.xml`
 This would be more of a 'global' place to put it if you didn't want to clutter up your home folder with hidden-dotted directories.
 Every user on your system will use this file if they don't have a the config file mentioned above.

-/opt/w98podfetch/config.xml
+`/opt/w98podfetch/config.xml`
 This conforms to a better representation of a global configuration for your system, if you're the only one on the system.